erikskaar/media_uploader/README.md

 # Media_uploader

-This program lets you sync your media directory, like a NAS, with MediaCMS without having to painstakingly check for duplicates.
+Media_uploader lets you sync your media directory, like a NAS, with MediaCMS without having to painstakingly check for duplicates.

 ## Features